Introduction

 Reconstruction Loss

-- Deterministic decoder loss: $\mathcal{L}_{\text{rec}} = \frac{1}{N} \sum_i^N \left( \mathbf{x}^{(i)} - f(\mathbf{z}^{(i)}) \right)^2$, just the mean squared error between the input data and the reconstructed data.
+- Deterministic decoder: $\mathcal{L}_{\text{rec}} = \frac{1}{N} \sum_i^N \left( \mathbf{x}^{(i)} - f(\mathbf{z}^{(i)}) \right)^2$

-- In our demonstration, we’ll use the binary cross-entropy loss when dealing with MNIST pixel values: $\mathcal{L}_{\text{rec}} = -\frac{1}{N} \sum_i^N \left( \mathbf{x}^{(i)} \log f(\mathbf{z}^{(i)}) + (1 - \mathbf{x}^{(i)}) \log (1 - f(\mathbf{z}^{(i)})) \right)$.
+For discrete inputs: Uses cross-entropy loss.
+For MNIST, we use binary cross-entropy: $$\mathcal{L}_{\text{rec}} = -\frac{1}{N} \sum_i^N \left[ \mathbf{x}^{(i)} \log f(\mathbf{z}^{(i)}) + (1 - \mathbf{x}^{(i)}) \log (1 - f(\mathbf{z}^{(i)})) \right]$$

 KL Divergence

-.- The KL divergence between two multivariate Gaussian distributions $\mathcal{N}(\boldsymbol{\mu}_1, \boldsymbol{\Sigma}_1)$ and $\mathcal{N}(\boldsymbol{\mu}_2, \boldsymbol{\Sigma}_2)$ is given by: $$\text{KL}(\mathcal{N}_1 || \mathcal{N}_2) = \frac{1}{2} \left( \text{tr}(\boldsymbol{\Sigma}_2^{-1} \boldsymbol{\Sigma}_1) + (\boldsymbol{\mu}_2 - \boldsymbol{\mu}_1)^\top \boldsymbol{\Sigma}_2^{-1} (\boldsymbol{\mu}_2 - \boldsymbol{\mu}_1) - k + \log \frac{\text{det}(\boldsymbol{\Sigma}_2)}{\text{det}(\boldsymbol{\Sigma}_1)} \right)$$ where $k$ is the dimensionality of the Gaussian distribution.
+For multivariate Gaussians $\mathcal{N}(\boldsymbol{\mu}_1, \boldsymbol{\Sigma}_1)$ and $\mathcal{N}(\boldsymbol{\mu}_2, \boldsymbol{\Sigma}_2)$: $$\text{KL}(\mathcal{N}_1 || \mathcal{N}_2) = \frac{1}{2} \left[ \text{tr}(\boldsymbol{\Sigma}_2^{-1} \boldsymbol{\Sigma}_1) + (\boldsymbol{\mu}_2 - \boldsymbol{\mu}_1)^\top \boldsymbol{\Sigma}_2^{-1} (\boldsymbol{\mu}_2 - \boldsymbol{\mu}_1) - k + \log \frac{\text{det}(\boldsymbol{\Sigma}_2)}{\text{det}(\boldsymbol{\Sigma}_1)} \right]$$

-$$ \log p_{\theta}(\mathbf{x}^{(i)}) = D_{KL}(q_\phi(\mathbf{z} | \mathbf{x}^{(i)}) || p_{\theta}(\mathbf{z} | \mathbf{x}^{(i)})) + \mathcal{L}(\theta, \phi; \mathbf{x}^{(i)}) $$
+For a single data point: $$\log p_{\theta}(\mathbf{x}^{(i)}) = D_{KL}(q_\phi(\mathbf{z} | \mathbf{x}^{(i)}) || p_{\theta}(\mathbf{z} | \mathbf{x}^{(i)})) + \mathcal{L}(\theta, \phi; \mathbf{x}^{(i)})$$

 Modern PyTorch VAE Implementation